 Below are more Hometown Heroes from the week:

-Monday, April 6th and Tuesday, April 7th - Jennifer Butler
+Monday, April 6th - Jennifer Butler

 Butler is one of many administrators working long hours in the COVID-19 Unit at the Ascension St. John Jane Phillips Medical Center in Bartlesville.
 Butler has helped organize and make the ever evolving department better.
 Furthermore, Butler has helped create a sense of calmness for her nurses that have been thrust into the frontline of the coronavirus pandemic.